gesellkammer/bpf4/docs/core.md

 Each segment is a tuple `(float x, float y, str interpolation_type, float exponent)`

+!!! note

-**NB**: exponent is only relevant if the interpolation type makes use of it
+    Exponent is only relevant if the interpolation type makes use of it